claudiospizzi/ScriptConfig/README.md

 ## Introduction

-With the ScriptConfig module, configuration data can be loaded into a PowerShell script from a file.
+With the ScriptConfig module, configuration data can be loaded into a PowerShell controller script from a dedicated config file.
 Thanks to the module, it is no longer necessary to hardcode or paramter-pass the configuration data.
 Especialy usefull for scripts, which run unattended.
 The module support `XML`, `JSON` and `INI` formatted config files.

 ## Requirenments